karlotness/adrt/joss/paper.md

 # Statement of need

 `adrt` aims to facilitate numerical experimentation with the ADRT by providing an implementation of basic operations of the ADRT algorithm.
 This will be useful in two broad aspects.
-There are various open research problems regarding the ADRT itself, and this package will be useful for researchers studying the properties of the ADRT.
-On the other hand, the ADRT was found to be useful in scientific computing applications [@Rim2018] and is potentially useful in various applications in imaging, image processing and machine learning. `adrt` will provide an accessible implementation for these applications as well.
+First, the ADRT was found to be useful in scientific computing applications [@Rim2018] and is potentially useful in various applications in imaging, image processing and machine learning, whenever a fast approximation to the continuous Radon transform is useful. `adrt` will serve as an accessible implementation for these applications.
+We are not aware of a fast, open-source approximation to the Radon transform readily available in Python to date, to the best of our knowledge.
+Second, there are various open research problems regarding the ADRT itself, and this package will be useful for researchers studying the properties of the ADRT.

 # Related research and software